JasonZhaoExp/discord-bot/README.md

 - Open a PR for new features or bug fixes.

 ## License
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for detail.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.